ogelbric/TKG-Patch/README.md

 ```

+* Cluster is creating

+![GitHub](ClusterCreation.png)

 * This should be the result after a few minutes

-![GitHub](ClusterCreation.png)

 ![GitHub](ClusterRunningStage.png)